sepiropht/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 ```

 **Routing**
-It becomes very important to have proper routing in place to facilitate deep linking, book marking and SEO.
+It becomes very important to have proper routing in place to facilitate deep linking, book marking and better SEO.
 Many techniques can be used for routing but hash based routing works really well and is easy to implement.
 On load of the application a routing function is registered against the hashchange event.

 The routing function, part of [utils library][5], looks like this...
 ```